ismailiiui/electron-general-database/README.md

 **Clone and run for a quick way to see Electron and Node.js in action.**

 This application is built upon Electron, Node and Sqlite3
+## Database File

+Database file is called file.db.
+If you are an end user, make sure to backup this file before updating.

 ## To Use